Date: 2016-06-10 Friday

-- Global warming is a major risk to the human and natural world and is acknowledged by the majority of the scientific community.
+Global warming is a major risk to the human and natural world that is acknowledged by the overwhelming majority of scientists.
 Successfully facing this risk requires that we recognize it and join in addressing it.

-- Just as in the 1800s and early 1900s, we must ensure a pathway to citizenship to those who are here and are willing to work toward economic success and cultural affinity in our state and country.
+- We must ensure a pathway to citizenship to those who are here and are willing to work toward economic success and cultural affinity in our state and country, just as we did in the 1800s and early 1900s.

-- Each person, regardless of their race, gender, religion, age, and sexual orientation is worthy of respect and will be provided equal protection and opportunity under our laws.
+- Each person, regardless of their race, gender, religion, age, and sexual orientation is worthy of respect and should be provided equal protection and opportunity under our laws.

-- We support all forms of inclusion and support judicial and legislative actions to achieve this goal.
+- Judicial and legislative actions should be taken, when necessary, to achieve this goal.

 ©Democratic Club of Beaufort County South of the Broad, March 2015